Greatest Literature banner

-The selection of literature from specific countries or regions is based on the continuing research carried out for our flagship list, The Greatest Literature of All Time, and all our other Greatest lists.
-It is also informed by the additional literary assessments of local readers, writers, critics and scholars.
+This selection of literature from Eastern Europe is based on the continuing research carried out for The Greatest Literature of All Time list and is additionally informed by the views of local readers, writers, critics and scholars.

-The grouping includes Albania, Armenia, Belerus, Bulgaria, Croatia, Czechia, Estonia, Georgia, Hungary, Latvia, Lithuania, Poland, Romania, Serbia, Slovenia and Ukraine among others.
+Countries represented in this grouping include Albania, Austria, Belerus, Bulgaria, Croatia, Czechia, Estonia, Georgia, Hungary, Latvia, Lithuania, Poland, Romania, Serbia, Slovenia and Ukraine, as well as their historical predecessors

-This list focuses on major creative—mainly fictional—works, although some shorter or nonfiction writing of literary significance may also be included.
+This list focuses on major creative works—such as novels, novellas, plays and collections—although some short or nonfiction writing of literary significance may also be included.

 1501